yeoyujie/image-mcp-gen/README.md

 # Image MCP Generator

 A minimal, production-ready Model Context Protocol (MCP) server designed to deliver random placeholder images.
-This project serves as a robust starting point for anyone looking to deploy their own MCP server, whether for local development or cloud hosting.
+This project serves as a robust starting point for anyone looking to deploy their own MCP server, whether for local development, Docker, or cloud hosting.

 ## Features

 - 🚀 **Quick Start**: Get up and running with a working MCP server in minutes.
 - 🖼️ **Random Image API**: Instantly fetch random placeholder images with customizable sizes.
 - 🐍 **Python SDK Example**: Demonstrates how to build and extend MCP servers using the Python SDK.
+- 🐳 **Docker Support**: Easily build and run the server in a Docker container for production or testing.

 ## Usage